-2.7.6 Installing an ethernet expansion card to riser bracket 4
+2.7.4 Installing an ethernet expansion card to the butterfly riser card bracket

-The pre-installed riser card bracket 4 can support a 4-port Intel® I350-AM4 1G LAN controller expansion card or 2-port Intel® X710-AT2 Gigabit 10G LAN controller expansion card.
+The pre-installed butterfly riser card bracket can support a 4-port Intel[®] I350-AM4 1G LAN controller expansion card or 2-port Intel[®] X710-AT2 Gigabit 10G LAN controller expansion card.

-Do not install a 4-port Intel® I350-AM4 1G LAN controller expansion card if you plan to install an external rear fan.
+Do not install a 4-port ${\rm Intel}^{\otimes}$ I350-AM4 1G LAN controller expansion card if you plan to install an external rear fan.

-To install a 4-port or 2-port ethernet expansion card on the riser card bracket:
+To install a 4-port Intel[®] I350-AM4 1G LAN controller expansion card or 2-port Intel[®] X710-AT2 Gigabit 10G LAN controller expansion card on the butterfly riser card bracket:

-- Follow steps 1-3 of Installing an expansion card to riser bracket 4 to remove riser card bracket 4 from the chassis. - Insert the 4-port or 2-port ethernet expansion card to the RS2_LAN_PCIE1 slot (A) on the riser card bracket, then secure it using two (2) screws (B).
+- 1. Follow step 1 of Installing an expansion card to the butterfly riser card bracket to remove the butterfly riser card bracket from the chassis. - Flip the butterfly riser card bracket over and insert the 4-port Intel[®] I350-AM4 1G LAN controller expansion card or 2-port Intel[®] X710-AT2 Gigabit 10G LAN controller expansion card to the RS2_LAN_PCIE1 slot (A) on the butterfly riser card bracket, then secure it using two (2) screws (B).

-Follow step 6 of Installing an expansion card to riser bracket 4 to install riser card bracket 4 into the chassis.
+3. Follow step 4-5 of Installing an expansion card to the butterfly riser card bracket to install the butterfly riser card bracket to the chassis.

-2.7.7 Replacing an HBA/RAID expansion card to riser bracket 4
+2.7.5 Installing an HBA/RAID card to the butterfly riser card bracket